nellore/docs.rail.bio/docs/tutorial.md

 alignments    cross_sample_results
 coverage_bigwigs  introns_and_indels
 ```
-See the Outputs section below for information on how to interpret what's in these directories.
+See [Deliverables](deliverables.md) for information on how to interpret what's in these directories.

 Commonly used options in `local` mode are
 * `-p/--num-processes`, which controls the number of processes Rail-RNA runs simultaneously.
 By default, Rail uses as many processing cores as your computer has less one so it doesn't monopolize resources.
 You may want to run on all cylinders by setting this equal to the number of available processing cores.